zach-wahrer/mpv/README.md

 ### Database setup with docker
 1. Navigate to the root directory of the MPV project on your machine
 2. run `docker-compose up`
-3. To connect to the local mysql database instance with `mysql -u root -p mpv_db -h 127.0.0.1 -P 3306`
+3. To connect to the local mysql database instance with `mysql -u root -p mpv -h 127.0.0.1 -P 3306`
 4. Password for development is `password`

 Create your `config.json` file to look like: